SCUT-DLVCLab/Document-AI-Recommendations/SOTAs/sotas_vie.md

 <h3><b>F1-score</b></h3>

-Given the prediction of the model and the ground-truth, if the predicted string of a key category is completely consistent with the ground-truth, then it will be recorded as a true positive(TP) sample.
-Let $N_p$ denotes the number of predicted string, $N_g$ for the number of ground-truth entities, $N_t$ for the number of TP samples, then we have
+Given the prediction of the model and the ground-truth, if the predicted content is completely consistent with the ground-truth, it will be recorded as a true positive(TP) sample.
+Let $N_p$ denotes the number of predictions, $N_g$ for the number of ground-truths, $N_t$ for the number of TP samples, then we have

 $$
 precision = \frac{N_t}{N_p}